Medication Search - Lamisil

 Each gram of clear solution contains 10 mg of terbinafine.
 Nonmedicinal ingredients: cetomacrogol 1,000, ethanol, propylene glycol, and water.

-How should I use the Lamisil medication?
+How should I use Lamisil?

 Tablets: The recommended adult dose is 250 mg once daily.
 The tablet should be taken with water and may be taken with food or on an empty stomach.
 Try to take the medication at the same time each day.
 The length of treatment depends on the condition being treated and the severity of the infection.